oglcncvzc/Famgame/README.md

 Usage
 When the application starts, you will see a list of free-to-play games.
 The main screen includes options to filter and sort the games.

+// I had to create the project with Expo due to the equipment I had to use.
+Afterwards, I completed the installation with specific plugins.
+There is a comment line in the App.js file related to the Expo setup. //

 API Documentation
 You can access the API used in this project by referring to the FreeToGame API Documentation.https://www.freetogame.com/api-doc